pingustar/members/README.md

 # EOS Nation - Members 👨‍👧‍👦

-A list of the active members of EOS Nation.
+A list of the active members of EOS Nation community members.

 - [Denis Carriere](#denis-carriere)
 - [Vincent Grenier](#vincent-grenier)